michaelgira23/SVGbar.js/readme.md

 Well I'm glad you asked, random stranger!
 SVGbar.js will completely redefine what you think about progress bars **to this day.** It allows for you to make progress bars with SVG lines, shapes, paths, and more!
 It takes advantage of the `stroke-dasharray` and the `stroke-dashoffset` of any given SVG shape.

 ## Requirements
-SVGbar.js requires jQuery. **You must include this file before you include the Javascript file.**
+SVGbar.js requires jQuery. **You must include jQuery before you include the Javascript file.**

 The latest version of jQuery can be downloaded [here](https://jquery.com/)